Stiggyman/Stiggyman/README.md

 - 🏢 I work as a Sysadmin day to day
 - 👀 I’m interested in C# and Python Development
 - 🌱 I’m currently learning Python 3.12
-- 📫 How to reach me mail me. stig0574@gmail.com
+- 📫 How to reach me mail me. stigvm@éproton.me

 <!---
 Stiggyman/Stiggyman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.